ARMmbed/mbed-os-5-docs/docs/debugging-testing/debug/vs_code.md

 1. Open the folder in Visual Studio Code.
 1. Open the `.vscode/launch.json` file.
-1. Remove entire `linux`, `osx` and `windows` blocks from the file as is not supported in the latest vscode configuration.
+1. Remove the entire `linux`, `osx` and `windows` blocks from the file as these are not supported in the latest VSCode configuration.
 1. Add the `MIMode`, `miDebuggerPath`, and `debugServerPath` at the end of `configurations` block.
 1. Set the `MIMode` to `gdb`.
 1. If you're using pyOCD as your debug server, verify that `debugServerPath` is set to the location of `pyocd-gdbserver`.